PFGimenez/PhD/experiments/README.md

 ### Experiment 11

 Recommendation precision and time of various algorithm depending on the number of clusters and on the constraints

+### Experiment 12

+Recommendation precision and time of Naive Bayes voter w.r.t. its number of neighbours